 The statistical evidence from the previous sections rejects the view that there is hysteresis in Canada, indicating that the costs of disinflation are temporary.
 The costs of disinflation do not vary with the existing rate of inflation, or with the state of excess demand/supply.
 In computing the costs of disinflation then, Models 3 and 4 in Table 1, which are more or less standard forms of the expectations-augmented Phillips curve, are appropriate.
-The difference between them is that Model 3 has only the level of the gap while Model 4 has both the level and the change in the gap.
+The difference between them is that Model 3 has only the level of the gap while Model 4 has both the level of the gap and the change in the gap.
 Being estimated in terms of the output gap, these two equations provide alternative direct estimates of the sacrifice ratio.

 Table 3 focusses on these two models, providing the lagged distribution of the changes in inflation (the β s), as well as the unscrambled lagged inflation coefficients (the α s).
 When Models 3 and 4 are simulated, it is found that a 1 per cent positive output gap for one year produces an increase in inflation of 0.56 percentage points and 0.49 percentage points respectively.
 The sacrifice ratios given in Table 3 are simply the inverse of these: 1.8 for Model 3 and 2.1 for Model 4.
-These ratios are confirmed by direct calculation using equation (8).
+These ratios are confirmed by direct calculation using formula (8).
 The t-statistics for the sacrifice ratios indicate that both estimates are significant at the 5 per cent level.
-On the basis of these results, a good estimate of the sacrifice ratio would be around 2 per cent of GDP.16
+On the basis of these results, a good estimate of the sacrifice ratio would be around 2 per cent of GDP.18

-A sacrifice ratio of 2 is much lower than that the 4.7 estimated by Howitt (1990).
-There are several differences between our approach and his, which explain the difference.
-Howitt's sacrifice ratio is calculated by examining just the 1981-82 recession, whereas ours is based on an estimated Phillips curve over the 1964-88 period.
+A sacrifice ratio of 2 is much lower than the 4.7 estimated by Howitt (1990).
+There are several differences between our approach and his, which explain the divergence.
+Howitt's sacrifice ratio is calculated by examining just the 1981-82 recession, whereas ours is based on an estimated Phillips curve over the 1964-1988 period.
 Thus we are able to control for other influences on inflation such as oil and commodity price shocks.
 Another difference is that we relate inflation directly to output gaps, while Howitt works indirectly through unemployment rates and wage inflation.
 When we compute the sacrifice ratio over just the disinflation period of the early 1980s, using a direct comparison of output gaps and the change in inflation, we get a sacrifice ratio of 2, very close to our Phillips curve estimates.
-While one would expect similar results from the two approaches
+While one would expect similar results from the two approaches (direct and indirect), a lot depends on Howitt's assumption of an Okun's Law coefficient of 2 and a natural rate of unemployment of 7.5 per cent.
+Our own estimates of the Okun's Law coefficient and the natural rate through the 1981-82 recession were 1.3 and 8.2 per cent respectively, and these differences go a long way towards explaining the divergence between the estimates of the sacrifice ratio.19

-^{16.} Using our sacrifice ratio of 2, Howitt's (1990) estimate of the benefits of a one per cent drop in inflation (1.875 per cent of GDP), and Howitt's discount rate (0.015), the annual benefit of a one percentage point drop in inflation is 62 times as large as the cost (125/2 = 62).
+^{18.} Using our sacrifice ratio of 2, Howitt's (1990) estimate of the benefits of a 1 per cent drop in inflation (1.875 per cent of GDP), and Howitt's discount rate (0.015), the annual benefit of a 1 percentage point drop in inflation is 62 times as large as the cost (125/2 = 62).
 These net benefits are significantly higher than Howitt's, which are 27 times greater than the costs.